Health Services

 Medication must be in a pharmacy or manufacturer’s labeled container.

-No more than a 30 day school day supply of medicine should be delivered to the school.
+No more than a 30-day school-day supply of medicine should be delivered to the school.

-There is no nurse present before or after school hours, students do not have access to their medications during those hours.
+There is no nurse present before or after school hours; students do not have access to their medications during those hours.

 Forms are kept on file in the nurse's office and must be updated for each new school year.

 Documentation of a physical exam done by the student's primary care physician.
-The exam should be within 1 year prior to entrance into school.
+The exam should be dated within 1 year prior to entrance into school.

 Documentation of all required immunizations.